Let’s Be Clear…

 I try always to consider what it is that makes for good writing.
 As I read various authors I may find simplicity and complexity in the same book, but in the right timing and for different reasons.
 This is an important concept to understand.

 Here is an example.
-If I am writing a book about quantum mechanics a section on a formulaic concept which is complicated and meant only for scientists do not need simplicity.
+If I am writing a book about quantum mechanics a section on a formulaic concept which is complicated and meant only for scientists, I do not need simplicity.
 However, if I am writing a fictional narrative or creative non-fiction about quantum mechanics and my audience is a general one, I don’t necessarily need to pose the exact formula, but instead I want to reflect its purpose or what it does and the actual formula may be embedded into the consequences of what it can do, not the formula itself.

 As for me, I write literary fiction.
 I mean for my readers to enjoy a great deal and be entertained by my work.
 But I also want them to understand any special code or meaning I deliver, and to be emotionally impacted by what I have shared with them.
 I want them to walk away remembering my work or story, or whatever it is I wrote, and then I want readers to look forward to reading more of my works.
 I want them to be changed by it, and better for it.
+Therefore, the genre can be more for that kind of intent as well.

-It is not hard for anyone to understand then, that I see writing as a sacred act.
+It is not hard for anyone to understand that I see writing as a sacred act.
 In my case, I aspire to do the best possible work I can accomplish before I leave this planet.
 If you are a writer I hope you feel that way, too.

 Published by L.Nolan, Editor